web-illinois/chatbot-copilot-client/README.md

 ![Screenshot of the email section of the Copilot Studio](image.png)

-Put this in the `data-endpoint` attribute in the `<div>` tag.
+Put this endpoint in the `data-endpoint` attribute in the `<div>` tag.

-For `data-bot-image` and `data-user-image`, you can include paths to images.
+For `data-bot-image` and `data-user-image` attributes, you can include paths to images.
 If you delete these attributes, it will default to generic images.

 ### Resources